alnoki/AAAAAA/doc/dev-guide/procedures/writing.rst

            :term:`OHIO`, Task management philosophy

 #.
 Use a :ref:`reference label <concepts-documentation-style>` in
-   documentation to refer to the core conceptual explanation
+   :ref:`.rst files <tools-restructured-text>` to refer to the core conceptual explanation
 #.
 Update any relevant ``index.rst`` :ref:`toctree <sphinx:toctree-directive>`
    descriptions, and potentially the :ref:`what next? <what-next>` section

 .. tip::

-   Avoid creating identical documentation in several places that must be multiply maintained
+   Avoid creating identical :wiki-pg:`documentation <Software_documentation>`
+   in several places that must be multiply maintained

 Procedures
 ==========